Executive Summary by Andrew Cywan first published 6. February 2014

 International Standard Industrial Classification of all Economic Activities (ISIC, United Nations, Division for Sustainable Development, Department of Economic, Social and Environmental Affairs) and Joint Academic Classification of Subjects (JACS).

 These taxonomy classifications are Trade and Academic categories.
-By studying these one can find a theme or area of interest for research and specialization to the brink of the unknown to develop new Content to be submitted, registered and published in different Publications such as ReproAcademy, associated with its Integrated Publisher System.
+By studying these one can find a theme or area of interest for research and specialization to the brink of the unknown to develop new Content to be submitted, registered and published in different Publications such as ReproAcademy, associated with the Integrated Publisher System.

-After having dealt with the Legal Deposit, GTIN and DDC issues, the Author / Producer / Publisher submits the IP_Content Manifest to the License Agency in the same country of registration as the Publisher, conveying the Contributor and Recipient entity details, after which the License Agency will approve, register and assign the IP_Content to a specific IP_Content (IP_Sector_ID and IP_Sector_Class_ID).
+After having dealt with the Legal Deposit, GTIN and DDC issues, the Producer / Publisher submits the IP_Content Manifest to the License Agency in the same country of registration as the Publisher, conveying the Contributor and Recipient entity details, after which the License Agency will approve, register and assign the IP_Content to a specific IP_Content (IP_Sector_ID and IP_Sector_Class_ID).